COVID-19 Information

 Co-operative education (co-op)

 Students in the Mechanical Techniques – Elevating Devices Diploma program will be invited to apply to the co-op option during their first academic semester.
 Entrance to the co-op option is limited and the processes for securing a work term are competitive.
-Students who qualify for co-op will be eligible to complete a four-month, paid work term between the third and fourth semesters of their program.
+Students enrolled in the co-op option are required to complete a four-month, paid work term between the third and fourth semesters of their program.

-Supports are available through the Co-op office to assist students with securing their work terms.
-In addition, the Co-op office is in contact with co-op students and their employers during the work terms to help with any questions.
+Supports are available through the Experiential Learning office to assist students with securing their work terms.
+In addition, the Experiential Learning office is in contact with co-op students and their employers during the work terms to help with any questions.
 Upon completing the work term, co-op students return to campus to complete their final academic semester of the program before graduating.

 Program Sequence